resee/fastaUtility/README.md

    -t: tab delimited format

-   -s: sub sequences (need to provide an idfile with title, and start and end posiotions,
-                      the title should match the first word of the sequecne title)
+   -s: sub sequences (need to provide an idfile with white space separated - sequence title, and start and end posiotions on the                       sequence; the title should match the first word of the sequecne title)

    -a: amino acids, finds the longest orf (from all 6 reading frame) and
                      yields amino acid sequence of the orf

    -n: nucleotide change- DNA to RNA and vice versa

-   -e: extracted fasta sequence (need to proved an idfile with titles to extract
+   -e: extracted fasta sequence (need to provide an idfile with sequence title to extract;
                                  the title should match the first word of the sequecne title)

    -r: reverse complement on RNA or DNA sequences